 Hydrography and Oxygen in the Deep Basins

-Salinity, temperature and oxygen are physical background parameters, constraining bio-diversity, fish recruitment and water quality in a semi-enclosed water body such as the Baltic Sea.
-For example, cod larvae are dependent on water with salinity and oxygen levels above 11 psu and 1 ml/l, respectively.
-It is only since the most recent inflow that they may survive east of the western Southern Baltic Proper.
+Salinity, temperature and oxygen are physical background parameters, constraining biodiversity, fish recruitment and water quality in a semi-enclosed water body as the Baltic Sea.

-Baltic surface waters are strongly influenced by run-off of freshwater from land.
-Changes in run-off alter the surface salinity while inflows through Öresund and the Belt Sea control the salinity of the deeper waters.
-Stratification between the upper and lower layers inhibits surface and deep waters mixing together, and thus preventing the oxygenated surface water penetrating to depth, as well as hindering the transfer of phosphorus (which is abundant in the deep water) to the surface waters.
-Stratification strength can be indicated by the salinity difference between the surface and deepwater, as well as by the buoyancy frequency (a function which incorporates the effects of both salinity and temperature changes) and by the depth of the pycnocline i.e. the volume of the deepwater.
-Figure 1 shows the difference between surface and deep salinity, while Figure 2 shows the strength of the pycnocline (in terms of the buoyancy frequency) and also its depth.
+Surface waters in the Baltic are strongly influenced by land run-off of freshwater.
+Changes in run-off alter the surface salinity while inflows through the Sound and the Belt Sea control the salinity of the deeper waters.
+Stratification between the upper and lower layers inhibits surface and deep waters mixing together, and thus preventing the oxygenated surface water penetrating to deep water.
+The strength of the stratification is indicated by the salinity difference between the surface and deep water.

 Policy relevance and policy references